Outpatient Medicine | Continuity Practice Sites

 It is ultimately our commitment to primary care with a focus on clinical medicine and patient-doctor communication that sets the BMG apart.
 At the BMG, you can have the best of both worlds: access to the resources of one of the worldÕs most prestigious hospitals coupled with the support of providers dedicated to individualized patient care and clinical excellence.

-As part of the Ambulatory Care Division on MGH Main Campus, the IMA provides convenient access to all of the hospital's resources as well.
-A complete range of diagnostic services is available within the building.
-This includes laboratories for specimen collection, pulmonary function testing, radiology, physical therapy and social services.
+As part of the Ambulatory Care Division, the IMA provides convenient access to all of the hospital's resources, including a complete range of diagnostic services within the building.
+This includes laboratories for specimen collection and EKGs, pulmonary function testing, radiology, physical therapy, psychiatry, and social services.
+This convenient wealth of resources is just one benefit of working within an expansive, leading hospital.

 Ninety percent of IMA patients come from Boston and the surrounding areas, spanning a broad range of diverse backgrounds.
-Physicians and support staff work with these patients and their families to improve and maintain overall health and wellness through patient education, risk assessment, preventative care, early diagnosis and treatment and appropriate specialized care.
+Physicians and support staff work with these patients and their families to improve and maintain overall health and wellness through risk assessment, education, preventative action, appropriate specialized care, and early diagnosis and treatment.
+The IMA is a stimulating environment that embraces this personalized approach along with new technology and creative initiatives to improve patients’ healthcare experience.

 The MGH-Charlestown HealthCare Center is located 1.3 miles from the MGH campus.
 Although part of the city of Boston, Charlestown is geographically distinct and more like a small town with its own community identity.
 About 16,000 people live in just 1.5 square miles.
 The Charlestown ambulatory care facility sees 26,000 patients annually in its adult internal medicine practice and offers a wide range of services on site.
 The Charlestown HealthCare Center is accessible by shuttle, car or subway, and residents drive, bicycle or walk to clinic.